AniruddhaSadhukhan/Micro-Frontend-Example/mf-angular/README.md

 Note:
 The tag must contain a '-' in the name and should be kebab-case

 Create the run-mf script to run the mf

 Add it in the npm script array of package.json "serve": "./run-mf.sh"

+Data communication between the container app and this MF can be done by using @Input and @Output decorators in the angular microfrontend components